gxespino/gxespino.github.io/_posts/2015-09-21-ruby-d-camp.markdown

 #####Partner: Josef Diago

 Simply put, Josef is a vim master.
 Having switched to vim recently, I left with a ton of tricks to better my vim-fu.
-Regarding GoL, the approach we took was one that I was most familiar with, the inside-out approach, meaning we starting with the most granular of tests and worked our way outward.
+Regarding GoL, the approach we took was one that I was most familiar with, the inside-out approach, meaning we started with the most granular of tests and worked our way outward.

 We started by considering a Cell object and writing out tests for what a Cell does and what messages it should send to other objects.
 We worked our way up to considering a Grid object that initialized with an array of Cell objects.